mapeditor/tiled/docs/manual/layers.md

 For most map types, objects are positioned in plain pixels.
 The only exception to this are isometric maps (not isometric staggered).
-For isometric maps, it was deamed useful to store their positions in a projected coordinate space.
+For isometric maps, it was deemed useful to store their positions in a projected coordinate space.
 For this, the isometric tiles are assumed to represent projected squares with both sides equal to the _tile height_.
 If you're using a different coordinate space for objects in your isometric game, you'll need to convert these coordinates